ariannab/replicomment-JSS21-experiments/README.md

 2. RepliComment 2.0 repository (and RepliComment outputs after executing it)
 3. upDoc  1.0 repository (and upDoc outputs after executing it)

-To download the subjects we use in our evaluation, the script runs `get_evaluation_project_sources.bash first`. **Notice that** The script uses `curl` to download everything.
-If this doesn't work for you, change it into `wget`, or whathever your OS pefers.
+To download the subjects we use in our evaluation, the script runs `get_evaluation_project_sources.bash` first.

+**Notice that** these scripts use `curl` to download everything.
+If this doesn't work for you, change it into `wget`, or whatever your OS pefers.

 ## Output interpretation: RepliComment